 Upstream from the Rock Creek confluence, a ten-mile-long section of that checkerboard land is slated for consolidation into full public ownership under the management of the U.S. Forest Service, thanks to the efforts of the Trust for Public Land.
 Known as the Beavertail-to-Bearmouth Project, this planned acquisition of parcels from the Stimson Lumber Company will secure valuable wildlife habitat from potential fragmentation and development, and it will enhance public access in an area where some parcels lack public roads.

 The Beavertail-to-Bearmouth Project is currently the Forest Service’s highest-ranking LWCF priority in the country, and has already added 640 new acres to the Lolo National Forest, eliminating the potential for sportsmen and women to be denied future access to more than 1,900 acres of public land.
-The project’s second phase, an acquisition of another 6,140 acres, has been proposed for funding in Fiscal Year 2019, after the LWCF reauthorization deadline.
+The project’s second phase, an acquisition of another 6,140 acres, has been proposed for funding this year.
 These federal dollars would ensure that public-land hunters and anglers have guaranteed access to more than fifty miles of roads stretching east across the forest into the Flint Creek Valley, as well as to the numerous drainages and streams rolling down to the Clark Fork.
-But if the Land and Water Conservation Fund were to lapse, this checkerboard acquisition project could be put on hold indefinitely.